Viking Tamm: Career

 Tamm was commissioned as an officer with the rank of second lieutenant in 1916 and was assigned to Svea Life Guards (I 1).
 He was promoted to lieutenant in 1919.
 Tamm attended the Royal Swedish Army Staff College from 1925 to 1927 and became captain of the General Staff in 1930 and at the Svea Life Guards (I 1) in 1934.
-He entered the Ethiopian Empire service in 1934.
+He entered the Ethiopian Empire's service in 1934.
 Captain Tamm and the then Chief of Air Force, Major General Eric Virgin, who was employed as the emperor's military political adviser, as well as four other military officers (the lieutenants Nils Bouveng, Arne Thorburn, Gustaf Heüman and Anders Nyblom) entered together into the Ethiopian service to organize the country's only military school for the training of Ethiopian officers.
 A Swedish military academy for cadets was established in Holeta Genet under captain Tamm who, with his staff, stayed on in Ethiopia after the outbreak of the Second Italo-Ethiopian War despite pressure by the Swedish government to return.

 Tamm re-entered into the Swedish Army as captain of the General Staff in 1936 and was a teacher of tactics at the Royal Swedish Army Staff College in 1936.
 Tamm became major in the General Staff Corps in 1937 and was promoted to Lieutenant Colonel in 1939.
 During World War II, he was a member of the Finlandskommittén and in 1940 he entered into Finnish service and became commander of the II.
 Battlegroup of the Swedish Volunteer Corps during the Winter War.